School of Love

 “Love isn't something natural.
 Rather it requires discipline, concentration, patience, faith, and the overcoming of narcissism.
 It isn't a feeling, it is a practice.”

 ― Erich Fromm, The Art of Loving

 That’s why we started the School of Love Berlin as an academy for a new age of enlightenment in relationships.
 Here among other projects we started coaching strong couples, who are committed to love one another, and who want to invest into their love relationship before it is too late.
 Curious?
-Check out our free podcasts, or just dare to hit this incredibly big and red button to book a 1st free Mentoring with us (reduced price for you as a starter).
+Check out our free podcasts, or just dare to hit this incredibly big and red button to book a first Mentoring with us (reduced price for you as a starter).

 We mentor strong couples who want to invest into their relationship with a new program we developed: